dmmortimer/KindReads/README.md

 getorders.py
 - fetches all orders then fetches each line item and outputs a csv of books in orders, with tags
 - expensive to do all orders, use carefully

+validate-import-csv.py
+- validate a product CSV file before it is imported into Shopify